GeoMOER/geoAI/docs/units/_unit01/unit01-02_proximity_does_not_make_relationships.md

 Tobler, W. (2004) On the First Law of Geography: A Reply, Annals of the Association of American Geographers, 94:2, 304-310: [https://doi.org/10.1111/j.1467-8306.2004.09402009.x](https://doi.org/10.1111/j.1467-8306.2004.09402009.x)

-## Assignment
-Choose one of the articles from the further reading section.
-Your assignment is to summarize the essence of the article in approximately one half page (5-8 sentences) for your own understanding.

 <div class="tenor-gif-embed" data-postid="21779286" data-share-method="host" data-aspect-ratio="1.78771" data-width="100%"><a href="https://tenor.com/view/adam-savage-mythbusters-science-write-it-down-gif-21779286">Adam Savage Mythbusters GIF</a>from <a href="https://tenor.com/search/adam+savage-gifs">Adam Savage GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>